trachv/finance-manager/README.md

 4. Run `docker-compose up -d` to setup local environment with Docker
 5. Run `npx prisma migrate dev` to run local database migrations

-After make it steps runs 2 containers:
+After completing these steps, 2 containers will be launched:

 - api application
 - postgresql for testing